atultrp/atultrp/README.md

 <!-- - 👨🏽‍💻 I’m currently working working as a  -->
 - 🌱 I’m currently learning - Backend Development.
-- 💬 Ask me about anything related to JS, jQuery, Bootstrap...(After googling it 😜😌).
 - 🎿 Hobbies other than coding : Reading about Billionaires , Exploring new Places , Watching movies ( Only Hollywood 😉️ ).
 - 📫 How to reach me: atul31815@gmail.com
 <!-- - 📝 [Resume]() -->